 When your child is ill, please contact the school to let us know he or she won't be attending that day.
 It is important to remember that schools are required to exclude students with certain illnesses from school for periods of time as identified in state rules.
-For example, if your child has a fever over 100 degrees, he or she must stay out of school until fever free for 24 hours without fever-reducing medications.
+For example, if your child has a fever over 100 degrees, he or she must stay out of school until fever-free for 24 hours without fever-reducing medications.
 In addition, students with diarrheal illnesses must stay home until they are diarrhea free without diarrhea-suppressing medications for at least 24 hours.
 A full list of conditions for which the school must exclude children can be obtained from the school nurse.

-If a student becomes ill during the school day, he or she must receive permission from the teacher before reporting to the school nurse.
-If the nurse determines that the child should go home, the nurse will contact the parent.
+If a student becomes ill during the school day, he or she must gain permission and a hall pass from the teacher before reporting to the school nurse.
+If the nurse determines that the child should go home, the counselor will contact the parent.
+Students will not be released for purposes of illness unless the parent has been contacted directly by the office.

-The district is also required to report certain contagious (communicable) diseases or illnesses to the Texas Department of State Health Services (TDSHS) or our local/regional health authority.
-The school nurse can provide information from TDSHS on these notifiable conditions.
+The district is also required to report certain contagious (communicable) diseases or illnesses to the Texas Department of State Health Services (DSHS) or our local/regional health authority.
+The school nurse can provide information from DSHS on these notifiable conditions.

-Contact the school nurse if you have questions or if you are concerned about whether or not your child should stay home.
+Contact the DHS school nurse if you have questions or if you are concerned about whether or not your child should stay home.